diffix/reference/docs/misc.md

 ----------
 # Computing Per-AID Contributions

-With an integrated cloak, we can go back to the original style of computing noise, where we have information about individual AIDs.
+With an integrated cloak, we go back to the original style of computing noise, where we have information about individual AIDs.
 This is needed to compute noise about the various aggregates, including future aggregates and even user-defined aggregates.
 There are at least two types of aggregates:

 1. Combined: An aggregate that is derived from multiple values. `sum()` is an example.
 2. Individual: An aggregate that is derived from a single value. `median()` is an example.